molonc/exseq/README.md

 # exseq
 This repository contains the code and design parts for the new expansion microscopy setup.

+The Peristaltic Pump Code folder contains python files that can be used in order to run the perstaltic pump.
 Note: The following python files: fluidics, GSIOC, and Serial_COM are from the old MERFISH system with the peristaltic pump.
 GilsonMP3 can be run independently to control the persitaltic pump.

 The folder named "mechanical_components" contains solidworks part files used for developping the shaker used in the expansion microscopy setup.